frescobaldi/quickly/docs/source/features.rst

 .. currentmodule:: quickly.transpose

-Transposing music is done using the :mod:`~quickly.transpose` module.
+Transposing music is done using the :mod:`.transpose` module.
 A Transposer is created that can actually transpose pitches according to the user's wish, and optionally a PitchProcessor that reads and writes LilyPond pitch names in all languages.